-Every effort is made to enable students meet the financial obligations to the school.
-In the event that a student's account becomes delinquent, the account may be referred to a collection agency and all additional costs associated will become an additional obligation to the student.
-Student accounts will incur a late fee of 5% monthly.
-Students with accounts more than 45 days past due shall be subject to termination from the program.
+Students with accounts more than 60 days past due shall be subject to withdrawal from the program.
 Any fees associated with collections including attorney fees, court fees, and other fees incurred in the process shall be charged to the student.